InContextReporting/slate/source/index.html.md

 onError | Function | Execute on error onPartialResult | Function | Execute on partial speech recognized (`String in`) onResult | Function | Execute on final result and response is ready.  `Interaction` object will contain the result

+<aside class="warning">Bots will automatically deactivate after 30 seconds of not hearing speech.
+This will trigger an <code>onDisconnect</code> event.</aside>

 ### deactivate()